 - 2 Tbs.
 Braggs Liquid Aminos (or Tamari)

 - Begin by making the potato topping.
 Roughly chop one clove of garlic and the potatoes, leaving the skin on if you like.
 Add potatoes and garlic to a large pot, add cold water until the potatoes are completely covered, and bring to a boil over high heat.
 Once boiled, allow to simmer over low heat for about 5 minutes, or until the potatoes are tender.

 - Strain the potatoes and return them to the pot.
-Add the almond milk, Earth Balance, and salt and pepper to taste.
+Add the almond milk, 1 tablespoon of extra virgin olive oil, and salt and pepper to taste.

 - Mash by hand or using a stand mixer and set aside.

 - Prepare your filling by chopping the carrots, celery, mushrooms, and onion into bite-sized pieces.
-Heat the olive oil in a large pan over medium heat, and once hot, add the chopped vegetables.
+Heat the remaining tablespoon of olive oil in a large pan over medium heat, and once hot, add the chopped vegetables.
 Saute the vegetables in the olive oil for about 5-7 minutes, or until tender.

-- While the vegetables are cooking, in a small bowl, prepare the gravy by combining the vegetable stock, red wine, Braggs (or soy sauce), flour, and tomato paste.
+- While the vegetables are cooking, in a small bowl, prepare the gravy by combining the vegetable broth, red wine, Braggs liquid aminos, gluten-free flour, and tomato paste.
 Whisk until the flour is well-incorporated and no lumps remain.

 - Once the vegetables are tender, add the tempeh and gravy and continue to saute on low heat for 2-3 minutes (to let the flavors mingle).

 - Transfer the vegetable filling and gravy to a deep casserole dish.
 Drop spoonfuls of mashed potatoes over the top of the filling and spread them out with a spatula.
 Make some small peaks and valleys in the potatoes so they will brown a bit on the peaks.